jpoitras2k/clinical-scribe-ai/README.md

 2.  **Extracting** key medical entities (conditions, treatments) using spaCy.
 3.  **Generating** structured SOAP-style summaries.

+Here is a link to the dataset: https://www.kaggle.com/datasets/mirichoi1234/medical-transcriptions

 The dataset (`mtsamples.csv`) contains thousands of de-identified transcriptions across various medical specialties.

 The emphasis is on data understanding, domain-aware NLP tools, evaluation, and limitations, rather than production deployment or clinical use.